Houston Livestock Show and Rodeo: Events

 Rodeo Uncorked!
-RoundUp and Best Bites Competition
+Round Up and Best Bites Competition

-Almost 3,000 bottles of wine are submitted each year for judging in the Rodeo International Wine Competition.
 High scoring wines are served to the public at the Rodeo Uncorked!
-RoundUp and Best Bites Competition before the HLSR begins.
-More than 5,000 people purchase tickets to attend the event.
-There, they can sample food from more than 100 local restaurants and vote on their pick for tastiest food.
+Roundup and Best Bites Competition before the HLSR begins.
+There, they can sample food from hundreds of local restaurants and vote on their pick for tastiest food.

 During the livestock show, attendees can purchase glasses of these wine entries at the Wine Garden, an outdoor area comprising six tents that shelter 30,000 square feet of space.
 Live music is offered in the Wine Garden area each evening.